n8n-io/n8n-docs/docs/nodes/expressions.md

 Normally it is not needed to write the JavaScript variables manually as they can be selected with the help of the Expression Editor.

+## Parameters

+Parameters can be set for most nodes in n8n.
+The values that get set define what exactly a node does.

+Parameter values are static by default and are always the same no matter what kind of data the node processes.
+However, it is possible to set the values dynamically with the help of an Expression.
+Using Expressions, it is possible to make the parameter value dependent on other factors like the data of flow or parameters of other nodes.

 ## Method: $evaluateExpression(expression: string, itemIndex: number)